DamirDenis-Tudor/ktor-server-rabbitmq/README.md

 - DSL wrapper for almost all the functionalities with parameter validation.
 - Channel & Connection management mechanism.
 - Built in message serialization and deserialization.
-- Possibility to interact directly with Java RabbitMQ Client Library.
+- Possibility to interact directly with `com.rabbitmq:amqp-client`.

 ### Samples